KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Saving Model Implemented:  [At the end of the code is save method which saves model](model/Model)

+Now we need to load the model, ideally loading model should happen before a model object even exists, for that I'm going to use @staticmethod for load method.

 ## Prediction / Inference
 **SOON 🔜  ** Guidelines for making predictions and performing inference with trained neural network models.